KarlD18/r-KarlD18/privacy-policy.md

 If you do not wish to provide the personal information necessary to fulfill their applicable purpose, it may affect our ability to provide our services, in particular:

-•	offer you the products or services that you want
+•	offer you the products or services that you want; and

-•	respond to or help with your requests
+•	respond to or help with your requests.

 At any time, you have the right to request access to or correction of your personal information.
 You can make such a request by contacting us by using the contact details provided in the section "HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?"